REAL PRETECTION

 Involves

-- Taking part would involve using a pair of smart insoles or socks for three weeks.
+• Taking part would involve using three different smart devices (insoles or socks).
+Each device will be for three weeks.

-- Suitable participants will be asked to attend three appointments at MMU to:
+• Suitable participants will attend three appointments over nine weeks to:

-- to return the product and feedback on experiences of using the product.
+• return the device and feedback on your experiences of using it

-- Participants will be followed up with a short telephone interview approx. three weeks after their final appointment
+Participants will be followed up with a telephone interview after their final appointment.

 Recruiting until